-The next ISAE Benelux conference will be held on 13 October 2016 at Smits camel farm (http://www.kamelenmelk.nl/en) in Berlicum, The Netherlands.
-The conference will include 16 oral presentations and 8 posters.
-This year we'll give some extra attention to pets, featuring 2 extended talks on dog behaviour.
-People mainly interested in farm/zoo/laboratory animals need not worry though, there'll be plenty of attention for these as well.
-In addition to the scientific program there will be a tour of the camel farm.
+The most recent ISAE Benelux conference was held on 13 October 2016 at Smits camel farm (http://www.kamelenmelk.nl/en) in Berlicum, The Netherlands.
+The conference included 16 oral presentations and 8 posters.
+This year we gave some extra attention to pets, featuring 2 extended talks on dog behaviour.
+People mainly interested in farm/zoo/laboratory animals need not worry though, there was plenty of attention for these as well.
+In addition to the scientific program there was a tour of the camel farm.
 The preliminary programme is shown below.

 Any questions regarding this conference can be sent to:

 10.00 Opening and introduction of the ISAE (Benelux)

 Session 1: Dog behaviour and welfare

 Welfare of dogs housed on concrete versus mesh floor with plastic coating in a commercial breeding facility

 Assessing animal welfare in Costa Rican dairy herds based on the Welfare Quality® protocols

 Alice Mercedes Di Giacinto, Frank van Eerdenburg, Sandra Estrada-König, Mariano Rojas-González, Jaime Murillo-Herrera, Juan José Romero-Zúñiga

 Sensitivity of the integrated Welfare Quality® scores of the dairy cattle protocol to changes in individual measures